uw-herron-lab/natus-bci/processors/README.md

 # Processors

+Download `MyZmqProcessor.py` from `nw-sdk-realtime/NeuroWorksDataClients/python/MyZmqProcessor.py` in the `nw-sdk-realtime` repository, place in this `processors` folder and rename the file to `BaseZmqProcessor.py`

 Folder containing the processors that can be used in conjunction with the NeuroWorks Python SDK.
 Specify which processor to use by adding the path of the processors folder to the `zmq-sub.py` client in the `nw-sdk-realtime` repository and using the keyword `--class ProcessorName` when running the NeuroWorks Python SDK.

 ## BaseZmqProcessor